Achieving the Uniform Rate Region of General Multiple Access Channels by Polar Coding: Introduction

 \section{Introduction}

-\PARstart{P}{ol}ar codes were introduced by Arikan in the seminal work of \cite{Arikan}.
-They are the first family of codes for the class of binary-input symmetric discrete memoryless channels that are provable to be capacity-achieving with low encoding and decoding complexity.
-Construction of polar codes is based on a phenomenon called the \emph{channel polarization}.
-Arikan proves that as the block length goes to infinity the channels seen by individual bits through a certain transformation called the \emph{polar transformation} start polarizing which means that they approach either a noise-less channel or a pure-noise channel.
-In general, polar codes achieve the \emph{symmetric capacity} of all binary-input memoryless channels, where the symmetric capacity of a binary-input channel is the mutual information between the input and output of the channel assuming that the input distribution is uniform.
+\PARstart{C}{hannel} polarization was introduced by Ar{\i}kan in the seminal work of \cite{Arikan}.
+Polar codes are the first family of codes for the class of binary-input symmetric discrete memoryless channels that are provable to be capacity-achieving with low encoding and decoding complexity~\cite{Arikan}.
+Polar codes and polarization phenomenon have been successfully applied to various problems such as wiretap channels \cite{MV}, data compression \cite{Arikan2,Ab}, broadcast channels \cite{MH}, and bit-interleaved coded modulation (BICM) channels~\cite{BICMpolar}.

-Polar codes and polarization phenomenon have been successfully applied to various problems such as wiretap channels \cite{MV}, data compression \cite{Arikan2,Ab} and multiple access channels \cite{STY,AT2}.
-The notion of channel polarization has been extended to two-user multiple access channels (MAC) \cite{STY} and later to $m$-user MAC \cite{AT2}, wherein a technique is described to polarize a given binary-input MAC same as in Arikan's groundbreaking work of \cite{Arikan}.
-The authors convert multiple uses of this MAC into single uses of extremal MACs.
-In the case of single user channel, there are only two extremal cases, one is for the noise-less channel and the other one is the pure-noise channel whereas in the two-user MAC, there are five possible cases as we will discuss in Section\,\ref{sec:eight}.

 The capacity region of multiple access channels is fully characterized by Ahlswede \cite{A} and Liao \cite{L} for the case that the sources transmit independent messages.
 However, in this paper, we are only interested in the \emph{uniform rate region}.
 For a multiple access channel, the uniform rate region is the achievable region corresponding to the case that the input distributions are uniform.
-The single-user counterpart of uniform rate region is indeed symmetric capacity.
-It is shown that at least one point on the \emph{dominant face} of the uniform rate region can be achieved by the polar code constructed based on MAC-polarization \cite{STY,AT2}.
+The single user counterpart of the uniform rate region is indeed the symmetric capacity.
+It is well-known that the uniform rate region of a multiple access channel (MAC) can be achieved by single user capacity-achieving codes with time-sharing between the users or with the rate-splitting approach \cite{RU, GRU}.